-First off this book is a non-fiction and is intended for the ages 14 and up demographic.
-For me I guess I would fall into the “and up” category.
-The Young Adult genre is generally one I am not drawn toward, simply because of my will to achieve a relative sense of intellectual stimulation, a massage of my ego, and the negative connotations commonly associated with this genre.
-To be honest, I have read some John Green, The Giver and The Hunger Games Trilogy because of the praise heaped on these works and in fact, enjoyed them all.
-So, my ego does not get in the way, it just takes a good reputation, and for the book I am reviewing here Hidden Girl by Shyima Hall, a great, yet heart-wrenching premise.
+First off this book is a young adult non-fiction and is intended for the 14 and up demographic while also challenging them to think with a more world view.
+For me I guess I would fall into the “and up” category and these genre’s are generally not one’s I’m drawn toward, simply because of my will to achieve a relative sense of intellectual stimulation, a massage of my ego, a feeling of information overload and the negative connotations commonly associated with the YA genre.
+To be honest, I have read some John Green, The Giver and The Hunger Games Trilogy because of the praise heaped on these works and in fact, enjoyed them all to some degree.
+So, my ego does not get in the way, it just takes a good reputation, and for the book I am reviewing here Hidden Girl by Shyima Hall it had a great yet heart-wrenching premise.

 You can really get a feel for Shyima’s emotional state at varying times throughout the novel.
-From confusion, to depression, to relief, to anger, to pure and complete happiness.
-Personally I thought her state of anger was a turning point in her life and enabled her to become the woman she ultimately wanted to be.
+From confusion, to depression, to relief, to anger, to pure happiness.
+Personally I thought her state of anger was a turning point in her life and enabled her to become the woman she dreamed of being.
 She talks about her entrance into the American education system and the mutual animosity between Shyima and her fellow classmates.
 At this point she became very angry with God, with the way her life was going, the social system, her captors, her teachers and her foster parents.
-This rage enabled her to stand up to her aggressors and take control of the situation by the way she thought would achieve the best results at that point in her life.
+This rage enabled her to stand up to her aggressors and take control of the situation and achieve the best results at that point in her life.
 From that milestone moment she became an empowered woman that demanded to be treated as respectfully as anyone else.

 Another aspect of her life’s principles that I found myself in agreement with were her views on relationships.
 Coming from a divorced family I can echo Shyima’s feelings that there is an importance in getting to know someone before a commitment is made.
-Their must be building blocks in a relationships that start from the foundation and build into the type of a relationship where you both fit well together as a whole.
+There must be building blocks in a relationships that start from the foundation and build into the type of a relationship where you both fit well together as a whole.
 By starting off as friends you can analyze and figure out the traits that you want in a significant other.
-From there you will be able to better judge if the great things a person brings to the table makes you work in conjunction with, or accepting of the conflicting signs.
-With better knowledge of one another there is better potential for longevity, enduring hardships and a less likelihood for divorces that do nothing but hurt the ones involved.
+From there you will be able to better judge if the great qualities a person brings to the table makes you work in conjunction with, or accepting of the conflicting signs.
+With better knowledge of one another there is better potential for longevity while enduring hardships and a less likelihood for divorce that do nothing but hurt the parties involved.

 *”According to the United States Department of Health and Human services, human trafficking, or slavery, is the fastest growing criminal industry in the world today.
 Every year 800,000 people are trafficked across international borders.
 More than 17,000 new slaves are brought into the U.S.A every year.”